Afeezope/alx-system_engineering-devops/0x01-shell_permissions/README.md

-id -un to print effective username
+whoami to print effective username